 The United States legal system is designed to allow individuals to represent themselves in court cases and proceedings if they so choose.
-It’s called “pro se” and it can apply to individual bankruptcy filings, too.
-But if you want to go pro se in bankruptcy, there are some important things to understand to ensure your success.
+It’s called filing pro se, a Latin phrase that means “for oneself” or “for one’s own behalf,” and can apply to individual bankruptcy filings, too.
+“Pro se”

 Pro se only applies to individual filings

 As long as you are making an individual filing, you can file for bankruptcy on your own without a lawyer or a law degree yourself.
 This includes both types of personal bankruptcy filings (Chapter 7 and Chapter 13) as well as business filings (Chapter 11 or Chapter 12) as long as the business is not a partnership or incorporated entity.

 You can NOT represent yourself in a partnership because you can’t legally represent someone else without being a licensed attorney.
 Incorporated businesses can’t be represented by the owner, so you must hire an attorney.